 Tanya McCallin is a studio potter based in London, with a professional background in set and costume design for Theatre and Opera.
 Tanya completed the City Lit Ceramics Diploma course in 2015.

 My pots are simple, elemental and essentially universal, using porcelain, stoneware and earthenware clay bodies.
 Some are open bowl forms, others are tall, thrown and altered cylinders.
 The surface is frequently left bare, highly polished or worked with metal oxides and/or glazes.
 I am looking for stonelike, lithic, vessel forms and surfaces with haptic and asethetic qualities.

 They are spare; a distillation of form describing contained space.
 Emptiness.

-I came from a profession of artifice and make believe [stage design] and although I always strove to visually tell stories simply and plainly, I longed for a more 'real' and 'solid', less ephemeral material to work with.
-I like the weight, the smell, the damp cold and the ancient, elemental nature of clay, and the idea that with manual dexterity and thought it can be transformed to form a myriad objects, both functional and sculptural, that can also have narrative, hold memories, be vital and alive.
+I like the weight, the smell, the damp cold and the ancient, elemental nature of clay, and the idea that with manual dexterity and thought it can be transformed through fire to form a myriad objects, both functional and sculptural, that have narrative, hold memories, be vital and alive.